(Last Updated on : 19/06/2013)

 Scholars are unable to draw a conclusion regarding the religion of the inhabitants of Indus Valley civilization.
 Unlike Mesopotamia or Egypt, there were no buildings discovered to conclude that there might had been a temple or the people were involved in any kind of public worship.
 However, some historians are of the opinion that Harappan people were Hindus.
 In view of the female terracotta

-Society in Indus Valley Civilization
+Society in Indus Valley Civilisation

+The population of the Indus Valley Civilisation comprised Australoid, Mediterranean, Mongoloid and Alpine communities.
+Such a cosmopolitan populace proved that Indus Valley, or Harappan civilisation was the junction of rich, cultural interchange of people belonging to manifold traditions, customs and races.
+Experts put the approximate figure of the population in Mohenjodaro to 35,000.
 In the Indus Valley Civilization, the society was stratified into 3 distinct social groups.
 One group ruled and administered the city; the other group included the merchants who were associated with trade and other business activities in the city.
 The third group was that of the labourers who worked in the city.
 They also included the farmers who cultivated wheat

 was not only the forte of women, even men enjoyed such.
 The pieces of ornaments saw the lavish use of gold

 and silver.
 Necklaces